 Submitted by the Chairs of the subgroup on the development of the worldwide harmonized test cycle (DHC) and the subgroup on the development of the test procedure (DTP), under the informal working group Worldwide harmonized Light vehicles Test Procedure (WLTP)

-The text reproduced below was prepared by the secretariat, in agreement with the Chair of the informal working group on the Worldwide harmonized Light vehicles Test Procedure (WLTP) and the Chairs of its subgroups.
-It builds on detailed information contained in the technical reports on the development of a world-wide worldwide harmonized light duty driving test procedure (GRPE-66-01) and test cycle (GRPE-66-03).
+The text reproduced below was prepared by the secretariat, in agreement with the Technical Secretary of the informal working group on the Worldwide harmonized Light vehicles Test Procedure (WLTP) and the Chairs of its subgroups.
+It builds on detailed information contained in the technical reports on the development of a world-wide worldwide harmonized light duty driving test procedure (GRPE-67-01) and test cycle (GRPE-67-03).

 Report on the development of a new UN Global Technical Regulation on Worldwide harmonized Light vehicles Test Procedures (WLTP)